sg2nr/hospital-simulator/README.md

 The architecture supports:

 * New **rules**, deterministic or probabilistic;
-* New **clients** (REST API, GUI, batch processor);
+* New **clients** (REST API, GUI, batch processor).
-* New **simulation modes** (multi-day progression, scenarios, batch runs).

 ### Technical Stack

 #### Java 21

-Modern language features such as records and pattern matching simplify rule definitions and improve readability.
-Its performance and long-term support ensure a stable foundation.
+This project leverages modern Java features such as records, which promote immutability and enable safer validation.
+Java 21 also provides strong performance, long-term support, and a mature ecosystem, ensuring a stable and future-proof foundation.

 #### Maven